make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - One of the simplest examples of interpolation is called linear interpolation or **Lerp**.
+- (Linear is just a fancy word for "straight line").
 - Lerp is a function that interpolates between two values $f_1$ and $f_2$ according to a given number $t$: